The Registered Exporter System (the REX system)

 - How can I get approval to export fish to the EU?

-- What is My Trade Assistant for Services and Investment?
+- For which countries can I find information on My Trade Assistant for Services and Investment?